appbaseio/reactive-manual/content/getting-started/ComponentsIndex.md

 **[ReactiveList](result-components/reactivelist.html)** displays the results in a configurable list layout.
 This is a more flexible display component (used internally by both ResultList and ResultCard) that allows more customization than ResultList and ResultCard.
 </p>

+## 5. Base Components

+`Base components` are useful primitive components that don’t belong to any of the above categories.

+### SelectedFilters

+**[SelectedFilters](/base-components/selectedfilters.html)** is a selection component to render the selected values from other components with a "Clear All" option.